department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/2020-12-conversation-guide.md

 Now I’d like to hear about your experience transitioning from the military to the VA. **(10 minutes)**

-1. How did you learn about the health benefits available to you [and your family] through the VA, and what was the process of applying for and accessing those benefits?
+1. How did you learn about the health care available to you through the VA, and what was the process of applying for and accessing those benefits?
 (In follow up, confirm if participant used any online tools or resources.)
 2. Tell me about the health care you receive through the VA.
 2.a.
 (If they have dependents) How do you manage your dependent’s health care?
 3. Do you use any medical providers outside the VA for any of your health care needs?